• Home

 When it comes to debt, those at the sharpest end of the economy are struggling: The New York Fed reported this week that while delinquency rates for mortgages are near historically normal levels, deterioration is concentrated in areas that are both lower-income and have declining home prices.
 That said, while transitions into early delinquency came from mortgages and student loans, all other debt types held were steady.

-BofA’s data tells a similar story: The share of households paying off their full credit card balance each month has risen across all incomes and generations compared to 2019.
+BofA’s data tells a similar story: The share of households paying off their full credit card balance each month has risen across all incomes and generations compared with 2019.
 For example, taking an average index reading of 100 for 2019, lower-income young people as of January 2026 resulted in a near-20 point increase.
 The trajectory is the same, though less pronounced, among Gen X and older generations (baby boomers and traditionalists).

 Consumers’ bank balances have been bolstered by factors such as wage growth and lower gas prices, offsetting other inflation.
-But BofA said shoppers are also being savvier, the “trading-down” phenomenon.
+But BofA said shoppers are also being savvier, via the “trading-down” phenomenon.
 The report said: “Households’ spending growth was much higher at value grocers than at premium grocery stores from 2022 until the beginning of 2025.
 And while middle- and higher-income households’ spending growth have converged somewhat over the last year, lower-income households’ growth at value grocers has outpaced that at premium grocery stores by around five percentage points for the past three years.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.